InfuseAI/primehub-site/docs/model-deployment-tutorial-package-image.md

 ### Tensorflow 2

-- Output model example code
+- Output a model file `1`

         model.save("1")

-- MyModel.py example code
+- `MyModel.py`, load a model and run a prediction

         import tensorflow as tf